-Code Description PRT-17 OL Warn Select If the overload reaches the warning level, the terminal block multi-function output terminal and relay are used to output a warning signal.
+Code Des Description PRT-17 OL Warn Select out If the overload reaches the warning level, the terminal block multi-function output terminal and relay are used to output a warning signal.
 If '1 (Yes)' is selected, it will operate.
 If '0 (No)' is selected, it will not operate.
-PRT-18 OL Warn Level, PRT-19 OL Warn Time When the input current to the motor is greater than the overload warning evel (OL Warn Level) and continues at that level during the overload warning time (OL Warn Time), the multi-function output (Relay 1, Q1) sends a warning signal.
-When Over Load is selected at OUT-31, OUT-33, the multi-function output terminal or relay outputs a signal.
+PRT-18 OL Warn Level, PRT-19 OL Warn Time (OL Wai Ove Vhen the input current to the motor is greater than the overload warning level OL Warn Level) and continues at that level during the overload warning time (OL Varn Time), the multi-function output (Relay 1, Q1) sends a warning signal.
+When Over Load is selected at OUT-31, OUT-33, the multi-function output terminal or elay outputs a signal.
 The signal output does not block the inverter output.
-PRT-20 OL Trip Select Select the inverter protective action in the event of an overload fault trip.
-Setting PRT-21 OL Trip Level, PRT-22 OL Trip Time When the current supplied to the motor is greater than the preset value of the overload trip level (OL Trip Level) and continues to be supplied during the overload trip time (OL Trip Time), the inverter output is either blocked according to the preset mode from PRT-17 or slows to a stop after deceleration.
+Select the inverter protective action in the event of an overload fault trip.
+Set ting Function PRT-20 0 None No protective action is taken.
+OL Trip Select 1 Free-Run In the event of an overload fault, inverter output is blocked and the motor will free-run due to inertia.
+3 Dec If a fault trip occurs, the motor decelerates and stops.
+PRT-21 OL Trip Level, PRT-22 OL Trip Time ove ove rload trip level rload trip time supplied to the motor is greater than the preset value of the (OL Trip Level) and continues to be supplied during the (OL Trip Time), the inverter output is either blocked according e from PRT-17 or slows to a stop after deceleration.